Kyris11/Group-Projects.inc/README.md

+# Group-Projects.inc
-Repository for beginner coders like us to work on
+Repo for beginner coders only
+this is for practice